MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 - Atividade do usuário e administração no Sway

-- atividades de descoberta eletrônica no Centro de conformidade & segurança do Office 365
+- atividades de descoberta eletrônica no Centro de conformidade do & de segurança do Office 365

 - Atividade do usuário e administração no Power BI